-The performance of the B&B algorithm is compared to the Objective Space Search (OSS) algorithm in Kirlik and Sayın (2014).
-A C++ implementation of the algorithm was obtained from Kirlik (2014).
-We updated the code to work with CPLEX 12.10 by changing calls to deprecated functions and compiled the code using the MSVC compiler with default options.
-The results are shown in Figure 9.
+The code by Kirlik and Sayın (2014) was updated to work with CPLEX 12.10 and compiled using the MSVC compiler with default options.
+The results are shown in Figure 10.
 The OSS algorithm is tested against the best configuration of our branch-and-bound framework (WLP with MOFV or BINARY).
-Huge gaps in terms of CPU time are observed.
-First, it appears that the OSS algorithm performs better on instances with three objective functions.
-However, as we add more objective functions, the trend is reversing and eventually, our algorithm becomes better than the OSS algorithm for all problem classes when p = 5.
-It suggest that our algorithm scales better to problems with a larger number of objective functions.
+Different winners with respect to CPU time are observed.
+First, it appears that this OSS algorithm performs better on instances with three objective functions.
+However, as the number of objective functions increase, the trend is reversing and the B&B algorithm becomes better than the OSS algorithm for all problem classes when p = 5.

-Moreover, it is interesting to note that the branch-and-bound algorithm is particularly good compared to the OSS algorithm on problems with a lot of non-dominated points, namely PPP and UFLP.
-It is somehow expected since one single-objective ILP is solved for each non-dominated point during the OSS algorithm, meanwhile many non-dominated points can be gathered at the same time in some of the nodes of the branch-and-bound tree.
-That also explains the better performance of our algorithm when handling higher-dimensional problems, as more non-dominated points are expected when considering more objective functions.
+When looking more closely at the case p = 3, note that the gap in terms of CPU time between the B&B algorithm and the OSS algorithm is lowest for problem classes with many non-dominated points, namely PPP and UFLP.
+The OSS algorithm is sensitive to increasing number of non-dominated points since one single-objective ILP is solved for each non-dominated point during the OSS algorithm.
+Contrary, many non-dominated points may be found at the same time in some of the nodes of the branch-and-bound tree.
+This supports a better performance of the B&B algorithm when handling more objectives, as more non-dominated points are expected when considering more objectives.